For more information, check out my article Resources for Small Farmers and Homesteaders.

 There is no easy, one-size-fits-all answer to this question.
 You might think that small farmers are a thing of the past, but many new small farm businesses make a start in today’s world.
 Some of them succeed, while others struggle.

 I recently read a heartbreaking account of a family faced with the decision to sell their small farm and move to the suburbs.
-The husband needed to go back to a full time job to support their family because they couldn’t survive on the profit from raising all natural pork and poultry for market.
+The husband needed to go back to a full-time job to support their family because they couldn’t survive on the profit from raising all natural pork and poultry for the market.

-This is not an unusual story, in fact it takes place all too often.
+This is not an unusual story, in fact, it takes place all too often.
 We hear the call to ‘buy local’ and ‘support your farmer’ from all over the media.
-Good news about new farmers markets starting up with gaggles of shoppers attending have given hope to small producers.
-Many people would like to return to a simple farm life with a fair price paid for the milk, eggs, meat, and produce they can raise in accordance with nature.
+The good news about new farmers markets starting up with gaggles of shoppers attending has given hope to small producers.
+Many people would like to return to simple farm life with a fair price paid for the milk, eggs, meat, and produce they can raise in accordance with nature.
 Good food from small farms, raised by honest, hardworking people…what could go wrong?

 What could go wrong?
-Big agriculture, farm subsidies, and the ‘low price leaders’ of our day make it difficult for small farmers to compete.
-Because a chunk of our tax money goes to fund big agriculture, rather than small farmers, they are able to raise food at a much lower price than the 10 acre farm.
+Big agriculture and farm subsidies make it difficult for small farmers to compete.
+Because a chunk of our tax money goes to fund big agriculture, rather than small farmers, they are able to raise food at a much lower price than the 10-acre farm.
 In addition, many small farmers are so busy with day to day operations that they don’t have enough time to form detailed plans, do cost analysis calculations, and create solid marketing plans.
 You need to be part business person and part farmer to make a living in this field.